carloscsc/my-studies-journal/README.md

    git checkout
    ```

 After finishing, only the selected folder will be cloned.
 However, the structure leading to it will be maintained, along with some secondary files.
-You can ignore this and move only the folder of your interest to another location on your computer.
+You can ignore this and move only the folder of interest to another location on your computer.

 ## Project Index